GravityProtocol/gravity-docs/updating-node.md

 ```
 Make sure that block production continued from your witness

 6\.
-Update your main node in the same way as the non-witnesses
+Update your main node in the same way as the non-witnesses (see below)
 Wait for synchronization after update

 7\.
 Switch your witness back to its main witness key